 Dragon Age 4 – Will They Ever Release It?

-While it’s clear that BioWare is dedicating most of their resources towards getting Anthem ready for launch, we’ve seen enough evidence to know that there are teams working on different projects, including the next Dragon Age installment.
+While it’s clear that BioWare is devoting most of its resources towards getting Anthem ready for launch, we’ve seen enough evidence to know that teams are working on different projects, including the next Dragon Age installment.
 However, we have no way of knowing how far into development the game is other than a rumored 2020 release year.

-If that turns out to be true, then we can expect to see art from the game within the next year and gameplay not long thereafter.
+If that turns out to be true, then we can expect to see art from the game within the next year and gameplay not long after.

 The Final Word

 BioWare may have made some mistakes in the past and haven’t been the best at reading their audience, but it does seem like they are hoping to change their negative public perception with Anthem, offering promises that it will be loot box-free and have plenty of content for players regardless of its live service model.